Mobile Apps vs. Mobile Responsive Websites

-With the rise of smartphone ownership and mobile app availability, it’s become common practice to rely on smartphones for internet access.
-And when you add in Google’s website ranking preferences, it’s no surprise that businesses everywhere are making the move to improve their websites and build mobile apps.
-But how do you choose which one is right for your business?
+With the rise of smartphone ownership and mobile app availability, it’s become a common practice to rely on smartphones for internet access.
+And when you add Google’s website ranking preferences to the mix, it’s no surprise that businesses everywhere are making the move to improve their websites and build mobile apps.
+So how do you choose which one is right for your business?

-We sat down with some of our web development and design experts to see what they thought.
-Keep reading to see what Joe Hixson (JH), Mike Unser (MU), and Jerad Barbot (JB) have to say about choosing between mobile responsive websites and mobile apps:
+We sat down with some of #TeamOnsharp to get insight.
+Keep reading to see what these guys have to say about choosing between mobile responsive websites and mobile apps:

 What does it mean to have a mobile responsive website?

-MU: Essentially, it’s a website that renders properly on any device you look at it on.
+Mike: Essentially, a mobile responsive website is a site that properly renders on any device you look at it on.
 This means that you don’t have to pinch and zoom to read things or go out of your way to consume the website’s content.

-MU: Some development teams will choose to include or exclude content when they make their websites mobile responsive, but we don’t.
-As long as your website is developed properly, it should be the same, if not a similar, experience as on a desktop.
+Mike: Some development teams will choose to include or exclude content when they make their websites mobile responsive, but we don’t.
+As long as your website is developed properly, it should be a similar, if not the same, experience as on a desktop.

 What is the difference between a mobile app and a responsive website?

-MU: They should be completely exclusive.
+Mike: They should be completely exclusive.
 A lot of people were taking responsive websites, putting an app wrapper around it, and trying to put it in app stores—but you can’t really do that anymore.
 Chances are if you try to do that, it won’t get approved in the app store.
 Apps should be made for a specific use or purpose, not just for information.
-They should do things that a website can’t do easily or at all.
+They should do things that a website can’t easily accomplish or do at all.

-JH: You would want an actual app if you want to take advantage of the actual hardware of the phone like the camera, location services, storage, etc. To me, an app is a tool with a specific purpose.
-It may have multiple uses, but they are there.
+Joe: You would need an actual mobile app if you want to take advantage of the hardware of the phone, like the camera, location services, storage, and stuff like that.
+To me, a mobile app is a tool with a specific purpose.
+It might have multiple uses, but they are there.

-MU: Consider banks.
+Mike: Consider banks.
 They have websites where you can check your account balance and things like that, but then most have an app where you can find ATMs using your location, deposit checks with your camera, or transfer money easily from one account to the other.
 You can’t do that on their websites.

-What are the benefits of a mobile app?
-A responsive website?
+What are the benefits of mobile apps and responsive websites?

-JH: Mobile apps have speed.
-An app is a more specific view that doesn’t need to load a bunch of extra assets or images.
+Joe: Mobile apps have speed.
+They’re a more specific view that doesn’t need to load a bunch of extra assets or images.
 With a mobile responsive website, menus are typically in a standardized place, and content is sized so it’s easily readable or consumed.
 To increase the overall speed of a site or page, a smart developer will programmatically detect device dimensions and capabilities and adjust resource loading accordingly.

 Would you recommend having one over the other?

-JH: If you have a website it should be mobile responsive, period.
-With web-based applications, it may not be as a big of a deal, but if it’s a pure marketing website, there’s no reason not to.
+Joe: If you have a website, it should be mobile responsive.
+Period.
+With web-based applications, it might not be as a big of a deal, but if it’s purely a marketing or eCommerce website, there’s no reason not to.

-MU: Looking at Posterboard as an example, we don’t have an app but we don’t really need one.
-You can use all of the features easily from a tablet or smartphone browser without an app.
+Mike: Looking at Posterboard as an example, we don’t have a mobile app, and we don’t really need one.
+You can easily use all of the features from a tablet or smartphone browser without an app.
 Or look at Instagram.
 It’s a web-based app, but the website isn’t the same experience.
 You need the mobile app in order to use the website.
 Its website is just the marketing arm of the app.

-JH: Again, in my opinion, an app is a tool.
-Building one just because is not an effective use of time or resources.
+Joe: Again, in my opinion, an app is a tool.
+Building one just because you want one is not an effective use of time or resources.

 Is there any benefit to having both?

-JB: It depends on circumstance and time, too.
-If you were a bank and in 5 – 10 years you didn’t have any of these things, I’d say get an app before getting a website because it’s what the situation calls for.
-Your users would probably want the features built into their phone first.
+Jared: It depends on circumstance and time, too.
+If you were a bank, and you still didn’t have either of these things in 5–10 years, I’d say get an app before getting a website because it’s what the situation calls for.
+Your users would probably want the features built into their phones first.

-What type of business/industry would benefit from having both a mobile app and a responsive website?
+What type of business or industry would benefit from having both a mobile app and a responsive website?

-MU: Look at the apps you have on your phone and the apps that you use often.
-Obviously, anything social media related should have an app for it.
-If you’re an e-commerce type business, I’d be more inclined to have a mobile responsive website.
+Mike: Look at the apps you have on your phone and the apps that you use often.
+Obviously, anything social media-related should have an app for it.
+If you’re an eCommerce type business, I’d be more inclined to have a mobile responsive website.

 What else should we know?

-MU: If you build a mobile app, don’t try to put a lot of things into it.
-Just try to make it something someone is going to be able to use it as a tool.
-Apps shouldn’t be trying to sell, they should be geared toward existing customers and making their lives easier.
+Mike: If you build a mobile app, don’t try to put a lot of things into it.
+Just try to make it something someone is going to be able to use as a tool.
+Apps shouldn’t be trying to sell—they should be geared toward existing customers and making their lives easier.

-JH: Mike has the right idea.
-Try not to pile too much at once.
+Joe: Mike has the right idea.
+Try not to pile on too much at once.
 Build something that’s basic enough to get the job that you want done.
 Build an app that is functional, easy to use, and something people find value in.
 People will tell you what they want once they use it.
-Popular requests will come and all you can do is listen at that point.
+Popular requests will come, and all you can do is listen at that point.